VoliJS/NestedTypes/README.md

 # NestedTypes model framework

 > Version 2.0 alpha is in `develop` branch now.
-Hard to believe, but it's several times faster than the current version in all browsers (not sure I can repeat this trick any more, now we should be really close to the JIT limits).
+Hard to believe, but it's several times faster than the current version in all browsers (not sure I can repeat this trick any more, now we should be really close to the JIT limits; but man, optimization is like drugs, once started you can't really stop).
 Designed with ES6 classes support, and ability to handle 10K collections of complex objects with subsecond real-time response in all browsers.
 Stay tuned.

 master: [![Master Build Status](https://travis-ci.org/Volicon/NestedTypes.svg?branch=master)](https://travis-ci.org/Volicon/NestedTypes)
 develop: [![Develop Build Status](https://travis-ci.org/Volicon/NestedTypes.svg?branch=develop)](https://travis-ci.org/Volicon/NestedTypes)